-The link to the video for the song “Little Drummer Boy/Peace On Earth” by Bing Crosby and David Bowie can be found here.
+The link to the official website for Interpol can be found here.

-The link to the official website for Bing Crosby can be found here.
+The link to the official website for Pitchfork Magazine can be found here.

-The link to the official website for David Bowie can be found here.
+The link to the video for the trailer for the movie Christianne F. can be found here.

-***As always, all original content contained within this post remains the sole property of the author.
-No portion of this blog post shall be reblogged, copied or shared in any manner without the express written consent of the author. ©2022 http://www.tommacinneswriter.com
+***As always, all original content contained within this blog post remains the sole property of the author.
+No portion of this post shall be reblogged, copied or shared in any manner without the express written consent of the author. ©2023 http://www.tommacinneswriter.com